 7. Problem-Solving Skills

 When an issue arises, your partners will generally contact your partner manager first.
+A Senior Partner Success Manager often brings extensive experience in problem-solving, ensuring that issues are resolved efficiently and effectively.
 This is where the ability to problem solve becomes crucial, and why it should not be overlooked during the recruitment.

 Your partner manager’s problem-solving skills enable them to recognize a problem, determine the root cause, devise an effective solution, successfully implement it, and measure the results for future improvement.